openstack-archive/fuel-specs/specs/8.0/multirack-in-fuel-ui.rst

    #.
 Arbitrary node network group names should be supported - it should be
       possible to modify node network group names on UI.

-New root-level 'Nodes' page:
+New root-level 'Equipment' page:

 #.
-'Nodes' page should appear in main Fuel menu and display a list of nodes
+'Equipment' page should appear in main Fuel menu and display a list of
-   in Fuel across all environments, including unallocated nodes.
+   nodes in Fuel across all environments, including unallocated nodes.

 #.
-'Nodes' page should represent a standart node list functionality:
+'Equipment' page should represent a standart node list functionality:

    * display list of grouped nodes
    * support node list sorting (by status (default sorting in the list),